smartinrub/sergiomartinrubio.com/_posts/2018-04-09-functional-interfaces-fundamentals.md

 }
 ```

-And you can use it like this:
+Here's an example of its usage:

 ```java
 Foo foo = string -> string + "world!";
 System.out.println(foo.method("Hello "));
 ```

-It is important to mention that **Java 8** already provides some functional interfaces out-of-the-box in `Function<T,R>` from the `java.util.function`.
-Therefore, in same cases, as the one explained previously, we can make use of them.
+It is important to mention that **Java 8** already provides some functional interfaces out-of-the-box in `Function<T,R>` from the `java.util.function` package.
+Therefore, in some cases, like the one explained previously, we can make use of them.

 ```java
 Function<String, String> function = string -> string + "world!";